 Next Genius’s original U.S. college partner, Wheaton awards a full-tuition scholarship to one of the top candidates in the nationwide competition, which includes thousands of students.

-“Our partnership with Next Genius has been extraordinarily beneficial in helping to match some of India’s brightest minds with one of the top liberal arts and science colleges in the United States,” said Grant M. Gosselin, vice president of enrollment and dean of admission and student aid.
+“Our partnership with Next Genius has been extraordinarily beneficial in helping to match some of India’s brightest minds with one of the top liberal arts and science colleges in the United States,” said Dennis M. Hanno, president.
 “Our recruitment efforts in India have been a key component of our goal to create the most globally diverse student population possible.
 With more than 70 countries represented in our student body, we are pleased to have India so well represented in our incoming classes.”

 Over the past two years, nearly 20 Indian students have joined the Wheaton community of 1,650 students.
 This year’s entering Class of 2021 is extraordinarily talented, having been selected from the largest applicant pool in the college’s history, with more than 6,000 students vying for a place in the class.